How to Export Data from TradingView (Strategy Trades & Chart Data)

 4

 This approach saves 100+ hours of manual Excel work and eliminates calculation errors.
+Note that TradingView requires separate exports for each of its 100,000+ available trading instruments — there is no batch export capability across multiple symbols simultaneously.

 Ready to try the automated workflow?
 Keep reading for the Strategy Tester export guide.